Skip to content

 • Input validation is the process of verifying that client-provided data meets expected formats, types, and constraints before processing it.

-• Without validation, REST APIs are vulnerable to security threats (e.g., SQL injection, command injection) and broken functionality.
+• Without validation, REST APIs are vulnerable to security threats (e.g., SQL injection, command injection), broken functionality, and unexpected behavior from malformed data.

 • Example: